hstreamdb/docs-next/docs/reference/sql/functions/scalar.md

 The function application `IFNULL(x, y)` returns `y` if `x` is `NULL`, otherwise `x`.

-When the argument type is a complex type, for example, `ARRAY` or `MAP`, the contents of the complex type are not inspected.
+When the argument type is a complex type, for example, `ARRAY`, the contents of the complex type are not inspected.

 ```sql
 NULLIF(val_expr, val_expr)